ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 > **Note:** *`:<tag>` is optional.
 If omitted, it will use the default tag `latest`.*

-Once it's built, follow the steps starting [option 2 `step 3`](#3-start-a-container-from-the-ampl-image-using-the-interactive-flag) to start and run the local copy of AMPL docker image.
+Once it's built, follow the steps starting [option 2 `Start a container from the AMPL image`](#start-a-container-from-the-ampl-image) to start and run the local copy of AMPL docker image.

 ## Option 2 Pull an existing AMPL image from Docker repo